tdgrant1/denss/README.md

 `denss.pdb2mrc.py` - calculates an electron density map from a PDB file.
 `denss.get_info.py` - prints basic information about an MRC file, to be used with denss.pdb2mrc.py, for example, to set box sizes, voxels, etc.
-`denss.rho2dat.py` - calculates a solution scattering profile from an electron density map `denss.mrcops.py` - performs basic operations on MRC file, such as resampling an electron density map to have a new size or shape.
+`denss.rho2dat.py` - calculates a solution scattering profile from an electron density map.
+`denss.mrcops.py` - performs basic operations on MRC file, such as resampling an electron density map to have a new size or shape.